 Promoting Debate about the European Union in Canada

 The Jean Monnet European Union Centre of Excellence (JMEUCE) is based at Dalhousie University and is funded jointly by the European Union and Dalhousie.
-It builds on the success of the European Union Centre of Excellence (EUCE) which operated at Dalhousie from 2006 to 2016, and it is one of a network of Jean Monnet Centres of Excellence around the globe.
+It builds on the success of the European Union Centre of Excellence (EUCE) which operated at Dalhousie from 2006 to 2016 -- see the summary brochure for this period -- and it is one of a network of Jean Monnet Centres of Excellence around the globe.

 The JMEUCE is affiliated with the university's Centre for European Studies, and its activities complement other academic offerings on European history, society and culture taking place at Dalhousie.

 and the earlier summary brochure on the EUCE from 2006-2016.